 Childbirth can be a strenuous and taxing process not only for the body but for the mind as well.
 Depression and anxiety connected to pregnancy are some mental conditions that new mothers may suffer from in silence.

-Psychiatrist Dr Ng Beng Yeong recently answered questions from DoctorxDentist readers about who is most at risk for postnatal depression, and what the chances of having schizophrenia after childbirth could be.
+Dr Ng Beng Yeong, a psychiatrist in Singapore, recently answered questions from DoctorxDentist readers about who is most at risk for postnatal depression, and what the chances of having schizophrenia after childbirth could be.
 Here's what he had to share.

 Postnatal depression can occur up to a year after childbirth